Doc Wordinger lives and works in central Manchester. He has a fondness for golf, poker, fine literature, art, and film.

 A prospective tenant might find himself in the bizarre predicament of having a secure, handsomely paid job yet still needing a guarantor, possibly due to a disastrous credit rating or former nomadic lifestyle.
-If they can’t find somebody to stand surety, shopping around other letting agencies in town is a sensible move; each company has different criteria for judging who is a worthy leaseholder or a credible guarantor.
-If that fails, they are left with few options although offering six months rent up front is usually a deal-clincher.
+If they can’t find somebody to stand surety, shopping around other letting agencies in town is sensible; each company has different criteria for judging who is a worthy leaseholder or a credible guarantor.
+If that fails, they are left with few options although offering six months' rent upfront is usually a deal-clincher.

 In order to complete an application, the agency carrying out the check will ask you for some or all of the following information:

 - Your national insurance number

 - Your contact details, including the duration of stay at your current address.

 - Your employer details such as the name of the company you work for, the contact number of your manager or HR department, your salary, and length of time in your current role.

 Armed with this information, the agency will seek assurance that you are suitable to act as a guarantor by carrying out a background and employment check.
 This entails contacting your employer to confirm your salary and the date you began the job.
 Depending on the agency performing the verification, they may also carry out a check on your credit history.

 - Take note: If a credit check is performed, fingerprints will be left on your credit file.
 Several credit checks carried out in a short period of time can lower your credit score.